DragonForgedTheArtist/VCVRack-rpi/patches/README.md

         #From the top level of the rack source tree
         patch -p1 <../VCVRack-rpi/patches/Rack-arm.patch
+## FehlerFabrik-libsamplerate.patch
+Some plugins are linked against libsamplerate-0.1.9 which has archetecture detection issues on arm linux.
+This patch upgrade libsamplerate to version 0.2.1 for Fehler Fabrik

+    patch -p1 < ../../../VCVRack-rpi/patches/FehlerFabrik-libsamplerate.patch

 ## Recorder-ffmpeg-mirrir.patch
 In some cases, the official ffmpeg repository is unaccessable for cloning.
 This patch replaces the source url for the ffmpeg submodule with the official github mirror